Include uncertainties in the building design by integrating adaptable elements in the right places.

 What are scenarios?

 Scenarios are stories, exploring imaginable but divergent futures.
 Scenarios relate easily to architecture as they help to show how a building might change over time.

 When designing for circularity, there is a lot of uncertainty linked to defining the lifecycle of buildings, the degree of adaptability, and the end of life.
 Anticipating different possible scenarios for a building helps to look forward in time to evaluate the long-term advantages of the building design and to make better-informed decisions.

-In the workshop 'Scenario planning', designers can learn how to use scenario planning during the design process.
-Preferably this workshop is done at the beginning of the design process, but it can be done as a learning lesson as well.
+Six steps are worked out to guide you in applying scenario planning to your building design.
+Preferably this exercise is done at the beginning of the design process, but it can be done as a learning lesson as well.

 Estimated duration: 2 hours